-While this work is intensely therapeutic, and indeed life-changing, one is essentially learning a skill just as one would learn to play a musical instrument or drive a car.
+While this work can be intensely therapeutic, and indeed life-changing, you are essentially learning a skill just as you would learn to play a musical instrument or drive a car.
 In this case you are the instrument, or the car.

 In a lesson, I will gently guide you while you sit and stand, and encourage you to release while you lie on a firm table.